FerrisChat/ferriswheel/docs/ferriswheel.rst

     :param role: The :class:`~Role` that was deleted.

+.. function:: on_typing_start(channel, user)

+    Called when a user starts typing in a channel.

+    :param channel: The :class:`~Channel` that the user is typing in.
+    :param user: The :class:`~User` that is typing.

+.. function:: on_typing_end(channel, user)

+    Called when a user stops typing in a channel.

+    :param channel: The :class:`~Channel` that the user is typing in.
+    :param user: The :class:`~User` that is typing.

 .. function on_member_role_add(member, role)

     Called when a member is added to a role.